jhahspu/cpj/readme.md

 @ECHO OFF
 CD /d %~dp0
 IF "%1" == "" (
-  ECHO "error, should be 'cpj folder_name l(optional for local-only project)'" ) ELSE (
+  ECHO "error, should be 'cpj folder_name project_type l (where l is optional for local-only project)'" ) ELSE (
     py createProject.py %*%
   )